History of Vyborg city

 In 1617 "Stolbovsky" treaty was signed.
 The fortress loosed its military importance.

 In 1700 the Northern war began.
 In 1706 Russian armies appeared near Vyborg.
 This storm was a failure.
-In 1710 big russian army (8000) under the command of Peter I besieged the Vyborg.
-In 6 weeks later, September,13, last Swedish commandant Magnus Stientole handed city over.
-Vyborg became provincial city of Russian empire.
-From that time Vyborg was losing its trading importance and its population decreased.
+In 1710 a big Russian army (8000) under the command of Peter I besieged the Vyborg.
+In 6 weeks later, September,13, last Swedish commandant Magnus Stientole handed the city over.
+Vyborg became a provincial city of Russian Empire.
+From that time, Vyborg was losing its trading importance and its population decreased.

 In 1730-42 Annenskie fortifications were erected to the north the Castle.